 Most health foodies are aware of the adverse effects of this antinutrient.
 Gluten is found primarily in wheat, barley, and rye.
-Based on statistics, scientists estimate that up to 7% of the domestic population is sensitive to gluten (non-celiac gluten sensitivity).
+Based on statistics, some scientists estimate that up to 13% of the domestic population is sensitive to gluten (non-celiac gluten sensitivity).

 According to Dr. Fasano, gluten sensitivity potentially affects far more people than celiac disease.
 He estimates about 6% to 7% of the U.S. population may be gluten-sensitive, meaning some 20 million people in the United States alone could have the condition.

 That’s much more than the 1% of people who are thought to suffer from celiac disease.

 Saponins are mainly found in legume plants.
 The name saponin comes from this antinutrient’s ability to form soap-like foams in solution.
 Like lectins, saponins can bind to the gut and can increase intestinal permeability.

 You may have heard of tannins as the element that gives wine its dry taste.

 Tannins are naturally-occurring polyphenols.
 You can find them in various plants, seeds, bark, wood, leaves and fruit skins.
 Tannins are antinutrients because they inhibit the absorption of iron.